f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     {
         "f5-system-diagnostics-qkview:output": {
-            "result": " Warning: Qkview may contain sensitive data such as secrets, passwords and core files.
+            "result": " Warning: qkview may contain sensitive data such as secrets, passwords and core files.
 Handle with care.
-Please send this file to F5 support. \nQkview file my-qkview4.tgz is being collected.\nreturn code 200\n ", "resultint": 0
+Please send this file to F5 support. \nqkview file my-qkview4.tgz is being collected.\nreturn code 200\n ", "resultint": 0
         }
     }